TUdby/RSA-Educational/README.md

 x from reducing to 3 mod 5.
 The same happens with mod 4.
 So adding 20, or any multiple of 20, will always return a valid value for x.
-All numbers that can be created such a way will reduce to a single value mod 20, so the complete answer can be stated as follow:
+All numbers that can be created such a way will reduce to a single value mod 20, so the complete answer can be stated as follows:

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/ExampleAnswer.png">
 </p>

 Let’s take it up a notch.
-Can I create a method to reconstruct x for any arbitrary number in mod 4 and any number mod 5?
-A method where I can always find x where
+Can we create a method to reconstruct x for any arbitrary number in mod 4 and any number mod 5?
+A method where we can always find x where:

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/SlightGeneralQuestion.png">
 </p>

-Now I can’t do the guess and check like before (and good riddance), so this method needs to be far more algorithmically sound.
-First, lets start as we did before by placing 4 in a mod 5 section and 5 in a mod 4 section.
+We can’t do the guess and check like before (and good riddance), so this method needs to be far more algorithmically sound.
+First, lets start as we did before by placing 4 in the mod 5 section and 5 in the mod 4 section.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/SlightGeneralProcess1.png">
 </p>

-But now ask, what if I found a number that was the inverse of 4 mod 5 and multiplied it into the mod 5 section?
+Now consider this question: what if we found a number that was the inverse of 4 mod 5 and multiplied it into the mod 5 section?
 By definition, the mod 5 section would reduce to one.
 The same could be done by putting the inverse of 5 mod 4 in the mod 4 section.
-Then, if I multiply h into the mod 5 section, x would reduce to h mod 5, whatever h is.
+Then, if we multiply h into the mod 5 section, x would reduce to h mod 5, whatever h is.
 Likewise with k in the mod 4 section.

 So we need to find a number that is the inverse of 4 mod 5 and the inverse of 5